benbarrowes/f2matlab/README.md

    The author bears no responsibility for any unwanted effect resulting from the use of this program.
 The author is not affiliated with the Mathworks.
 The source code is given in full in the hopes that it will prove useful.
-Devlopment is done through sourceforge at f2matlab.sourceforge.net.

 1. OBJECTIVE: f2matlab.m is a small translator which aims to convert Fortran90 files to Matlab m-files.